Mahmoudz/Porto/README.md

 Routes - Controllers - Requests - Actions - Tasks - Models - Views - Transformers.

 > **Views:** should be used in case the App serves HTML pages.
 > <br>
 > **Transformers:** should be used in case the App serves JSON or XML data.

+*For detailed definitions and principles of each of the main components, please refer to the "Some Components Definitions & Principles" section below.*